aochagavia/rustls-bench-results/README.md

 The most recent version of OpenSSL at the time of this research was 3.2.0.
-We benchmarked it using ctz's [openssl-bench](https://github.com/ctz/openssl-bench/tree/7bc3277b062c598463d60e6d821198ec5c7a4763) repository, which expects a built OpenSSL tree in `../openssl/`.
+We benchmarked it using ctz's [openssl-bench](https://github.com/ctz/openssl-bench/tree/7bc3277b062c598463d60e6d821198ec5c7a4763) repository, which expects a built OpenSSL tree in `../openssl/` and the rustls repository in `../rustls`.
 We ran the benchmarks using `BENCH_MULTIPLIER=8 setarch -R make measure` (setarch is used here and elsewhere to disable ASLR and thereby reduce noise).

 ### rustls